 After being officially recognised as a cat-friendly clinic (CFC) by the ISFM, our hospital manager Darren Stubbs said his sights were now firmly set on going for gold!

-Darren said: “We’re very proud to have achieved silver cat-friendly clinic status.
+Maren Junior, our feline RVN, who largely contributed to the success of this award said: “We’re very proud to have achieved silver cat-friendly clinic status.
 It really has been a big team effort and is a fitting reward for everyone’s hard work and dedication.

 “We created our cat advocate club to ensure we provide a low-stress environment which respects the natural needs of our feline patients.
 It’s a continuous priority across all departments, including client care, and we always look to keep improving.